dadrum/dep_gen/README.md

 }
 ```

-The *DepArg* annotation can only be used for named and optional constructor arguments.
+The *DepArg* annotation can only be used for named and optional constructor's arguments.

 **Step 4**
 Run code generator from project directory.